Climate and Average Weather Year Round in Fairbanks Alaska, United States

 The average daily incident shortwave solar energy experiences extreme seasonal variation over the course of the year.

 The brighter period of the year lasts for 3.1 months, from April 28 to July 31, with an average daily incident shortwave energy per square meter above 4.5 kWh.
-The brightest day of the year is June 21, with an average of 5.7 kWh.
+The brightest month of the year in Fairbanks is June, with an average of 5.6 kWh.

 The darker period of the year lasts for 4.4 months, from October 13 to February 25, with an average daily incident shortwave energy per square meter below 1.2 kWh.
-The darkest day of the year is December 22, with an average of 0.0 kWh.
+The darkest month of the year in Fairbanks is December, with an average of 0.0 kWh.

 For the purposes of this report, the geographical coordinates of Fairbanks are 64.838 deg latitude, -147.716 deg longitude, and 446 ft elevation.